The Tangent Space at the Identity

 is a deep result known as Ado's theorem.
 Its proof is far beyond our

-scope, but the theorem assures us that the matrix setting loses no generality.
+scope, but the theorem assures us that, at the level of Lie algebras, the matrix

 Structure Constants and the Algebra of Rotations